mppmu/qmc/README.md

 To read more about the library see [our publication](https://arxiv.org/TODO).

-This work can be cited as:
-* TODO

 ## Installation

 [The latest release of the single header can be downloaded directly using this link.](https://github.com/mppmu/qmc/releases/download/v0.0.1-alpha/qmc.hpp)